OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gas.md

 It is important to note that users never need to worry about this notion of ink.
 Receipts will always be measured in gas, with the exchange rate applied automatically under the hood as the VMs pass execution back and forth.

 However, developers optimizing contracts may choose to measure performance in ink to pin down the exact cost of executing various routines.
-The `[ink_left](https://docs.rs/stylus-sdk/0.3.0/stylus_sdk/evm/fn.ink_left.html)` function exposes this value, and various methods throughout the Rust SDK optionally accept ink amounts too.
+The <a href="https://docs.rs/stylus-sdk/0.3.0/stylus_sdk/evm/fn.ink_left.html"><code>ink_left</code></a> function exposes this value, and various methods throughout the Rust SDK optionally accept ink amounts too.

+## Opcode and Host I/O Pricing

+If interested in the latest ink and gas measurements of WASM opcodes and Host I/Os, please visit the [Opcode and Host I/O pricing reference](https://docs.arbitrum.io/stylus/reference/opcode-hostio-pricing).